How To Protect Your Capital And Savings Against Inflation (Money, Investments, and Savings)

 What is hyperinflation?

 The Germans fear inflation and increased money supply.
-The reason is simple: they still remember what happened during the Weimar Republic in the 1920s when Hausfrauen was lining up early in the morning to buy vegetables in wheelbarrows before prices were hiked in the evening.
+The reason is simple: they still remember what happened during the Weimar Republic in the 1920s when Hausfrauen lined up early in the morning to buy vegetables in wheelbarrows before prices were hiked in the evening.

 Hyperinflation is when inflation is “out of control” and people panic.
-In recent years, we have seen rampant inflation in Russia, Venezuela, Argentina, and Turkey.
+We have seen rampant inflation in Russia, Venezuela, Argentina, and Turkey in recent years.
 Hyperinflation leads to capital flight, black markets, bartering, and little long-term planning, which is all very bad for society.

 Needless to say, high and unpredictable inflation is very bad for the economy and leads to a reduced standard of living for the majority of people.